 you are homeless or threatened with homelessness, and

 The council might also check if you have a local connection to the area.

 not be overcrowded

-be reasonable for you to live in (for example, it shouldn't be in an area where you are at risk of violence)
+be reasonable for you to live in, for example, it should not be in an area where you are at risk of violence

-When offering you permanent accommodation, the council should also make sure that you will have reasonable access to:
+The council should also make sure that you have reasonable access to:

 your friends and family